 Staying healthy is important.
 And if you’re looking to boost your immunity a boost, there are a lot of factors to consider.
 Because your immune system is just that: a system, it requires balance in multiple areas.
 But, rather than reaching a bottle of supplements, remember, food is the best medicine.
 Having a diet rich in antioxidants, probiotics, vitamins and minerals helps create and maintain that delicate and harmonious balance your system needs to stay healthy.
-Let’s take a look at some of the top immune boosting foods, shall we?
+What foods do you think can boost your immunity?
+Let’s take a look at the list below and see which ones are there, shall we?

 Almonds – According to a study, eating almonds can help fight off viruses and boost the immune system’s response to infections because of the polyphenol compounds in the skin.